Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Getting Support Improved Resilience

-Our experience has shown that victims of scams found it helpful to have someone guiding them, providing them with information, accompanying them through the reporting process, or providing support through the entire post-scam period of their life.
+Our experience has shown that victims of scams found it helpful to have someone guiding them, providing them with information, accompanying them through the reporting process, or providing support through the entire post-scam period of their lives.
 People expressed gratitude that they were not left alone when they were feeling overwhelmed and lost.
-Participants of our support groups referred to how helpful they found it when the group and moderators were listening to them was respectful, patient, available, and seemed to be well-trained and knowledgeable about the type of criminality that they experienced, and helped them with available options.
+Participants of our support groups referred to how helpful they found it when the group and moderators were listening to them were respectful, patient, available, and seemed to be well-trained and knowledgeable about the type of criminality that they experienced, and helped them with available options.
 This is our support mission.

-We feel that our award-winning victim services are perceived as supportive, compassionate, willing to listen to concerns and to answer questions without pressuring or rushing.
+We feel that our award-winning victim services are perceived as supportive, compassionate, and willing to listen to concerns and answer questions without pressuring or rushing.
 We let victim evolve their emotional state as they are able.

 In addition, SCARS provides immediate support, as well as follow-up, longer-term support, and continuous ongoing information and education.
 But we do not focus victims on negative and obsessive behaviors, but instead, help them turn away from these and follow the path of recovery.
 All SCARS support services are always free of charge.